-The essential variations at most of the real-time applications of NFS are to be deployed in mission-critical business applications like Oracle database and VMware software.
+The essential variations at most of NFS’s real-time applications are to be deployed in mission-critical business applications like Oracle database and VMware software.
 Since it enables the clients to non-distractingly load after a reboot for server maintenance or any failure.
 CIFS is developed to share the file and print any services and applications applied in small local area networks.
 Microsoft doesn’t help for translucent reconnect until the development of SMB protocol’s third version.
-Microsoft also offers the version 2 of NFS and protocol of NFSv3 to clients is available to support different Windows versions and NFSv4.1 servers are deployed at the beginning of windows server 2012.
-Similarly, Linux also supports SMB client and Samba is available as open-source software to enable CIFS in Linux and Unix.
+Microsoft also offers version 2 of NFS, and the protocol of NFSv3 to clients is available to support different Windows versions, and NFSv4.1 servers are deployed at the beginning of windows server 2012.
+Similarly, Linux also supports SMB client, and Samba is available as open-source software to enable CIFS in Linux and Unix.
 Apple MAC OS generally works on SMB and also uses NFS.
 But many commercial enterprises use storage systems to support both NFS and SMB for file transportation and file sharing.

 - History of CIFS and NFS